chris-zen/homey-balena/README.md

 # Homey at Balena

-This is the project to aggregate my Smat Home services using [Balena](https://www.balena.io/)
+This is the project to aggregate my Smart Home services using [Balena](https://www.balena.io/)